stal-ix/stal-ix.github.io/KERNEL.md

 ```
 ---

-The guide intended to build a kernel, which contains all the components necessary for operation.
+The guide intends to build a kernel that contains all the components necessary for operation.

-First you need to know the list of modules for your hardware support.
+First, you need to know the list of modules for your hardware support.

 You can download some conventional distro with a working hardware auto-detection system to do this.<br>
 It needs to execute: